Manoj8/Arcade-Game/README.md

 ## Loading the game

 To run this application, go to the following link https://github.com/Manoj8/Arcade-Game and download the GitHub zip file or clone the repository.
-Then extract the downloaded file and open or run index.html file to play the game.
+Then extract the downloaded file and open or run index.html file to play the game or open a browser and within it open the index.html file in the directory of the application.

 ## Screenshots